-Elementary Education Major Elementary Education Major Teacher Licensure Program foundation and an integrated professional teacher preparation program.
+Elementary Education Major

+Elementary Education Major Teacher Licensure Program

+The Elementary Education major prepares candidates for Initial Licensure as a teacher of children in a public school classroom, grades 1 through 6.
+The program of study is based on a broad liberal arts foundation and an integrated professional teacher preparation program.
 A course waiver process is available for transfer students where appropriate.
 Fieldwork accompanies most education courses and is a necessary component of the program.
 Student prepracticum experiences include a wide variety of field settings.
 Students attend different and varied schools in urban, rural, and suburban settings.
 They also vary their placements and grade levels in different school buildings within districts to ensure a well rounded experience.